RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 			- Finally a dataframe formed with col, checked_or_not and text
 	- ##### Extracting table if any from ib form.
 		- Separately `Table_handler()` function used to extract tables if any from this ib image.
+		- for ib_table, we load the checkpoint of trained weights for better detection of the table.
 		-